Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 Large windows or skylights bring sunlight inside.
 Frosted glass maintains privacy while admitting brightness.
 The interplay of light and shadow creates atmosphere.

 Windows may frame views of gardens outside.
-Daylight enhances natural material colors and textures.
+Daylight enhances the natural colors and textures of materials.

 Soft illumination highlights wood grain patterns.